biotop/biotop-website-hugo/content/person/anna_koeferle.md

 +++
 bio = "Anna studied Biochemistry at the University of Oxford and is now finishing her PhD at Universty College London, where she is using CRISPR/Cas9 technology to study the regulation of transcription in human cells.
-Her research interests include: the **regulation of transcription**, the **functional role of chromatin architecture**, **development of biological screens**, and non-canonical applications of **CRISPR/Cas9 technology**." date = "2016-05-31T23:34:07+01:00" name = "Anna Köferle" featured = "anna.png"
+Her research interests include:  **regulation of transcription**, ** chromatin architecture**, **high-throughput screening methods**,  non-canonical applications of **CRISPR/Cas9 technology**, **bioinformatics & data analysis**." date = "2016-05-31T23:34:07+01:00" name = "Anna Köferle" featured = "anna.png"